draftedus/tangram/README.md

 # Tangram

-Tangram is an all-in-one machine learning toolkit for developers.
+Tangram is an all-in-one machine learning toolkit for programmers.
 Here's the TLDR:

 1. Install the `tangram` CLI: [Install Instructions](https://www.tangramhq.com/docs/install).
 2. Train a machine learning model from a CSV file: `tangram train --file heart_disease.csv --target diagnosis`.
 The CLI automatically performs feature engineering, trains a number of models with a range of hyperparameter settings, and writes the best one to `heart_disease.tangram` in the current directory.
 Your data stays secure because all training happens on your laptop or your own server.
 If you want more control, you can configure training with a YAML config file.